-Valentine’s Day weekend is the perfect time to take an Argentina tourto Buenos Aires, when the sun is out and tangueros dancers are gearing up for the CITA Tango Festival in March.
+Valentine’s Day weekend is the perfect time to take an Argentina Tour to Buenos Aires when the sun is out, and tangueros (tango dancers) are gearing up for the CITA Tango Festival in March.
 On a Buenos Aires Tango Tour, you can sip some full-bodied, famous Argentine wine, try a hearty steak, and then take a series of tango lessons and learn to dance the night away.

 The Buenos Aires Tango Tour also includes a Buenos Aires city tour, so that you can get to know the city that’s known for its fascinating history, its excellent wine and steak, and vibrant nightlife.
 You’ll see the Casa Rosada, where the President of Argentina lives.
 Also visit the Plaza de Mayo, the Puerto Madero, and the San Telmo Market.

 You can enjoy the sensual and romantic dance year-round.
-You can take Buenos Aires Tango Tour at any time of the year, or just sit down to a fine Argentine steak dinner and watch a professional tango show at one of the best tango houses in Buenos Aires.
+You can take Buenos Aires Tango Tour at any time of the year, or just sit down to an excellent Argentine steak dinner and watch a professional tango show at one of the best tango houses in Buenos Aires.
 If you’re pressed for time and have only one night in Buenos Aires before continuing on your Argentina tour, make sure to include at least a dinner and tango show.
-The Esquina Carlos Gardel Tango Show house, named after the famous tango singer, is one of the finest in the city.
+The Esquina Carlos Gardel Tango Showhouse, named after the famous tango singer, is one of the finest in the city.
 But if you can, plan to spend at least a few nights in Buenos Aires.

 There is so much to see and do in this sprawling and sophisticated city.
 View our Buenos Aires Tango Tour and contact a tour consultant if you have any questions about planning your Argentina vacation.